Monika GilSing

 1942, Germany

 Fairground view: Monika GilSing, Wind Images throughout the fairground.
-Luna Luna, Hamburg, Germany, June-July 1987.
+Luna Luna, Hamburg, Germany, 1987.

-Painter, sculptor, and designer Monika GilSing (born in 1942, Hamburg, Germany; lives and works in Hamburg) creates paintings, textiles, and sculptures depicting real and imagined creatures in bright colors and geometric patterns.
-The semi-abstracted figures of her textiles and acrylic paintings reflect the influence of Cubism’s fragmented geometrical shapes.
-These include Shadow Thieves, figures made of flat wood and metal that evoke mystical deities; and Firebirds, brightly colored metal silhouettes of birds and figures which blend into and transform the natural landscape.
+Painter, sculptor, and designer Monika GilSing creates paintings, textiles, and sculptures depicting abstract figures in a colorful, flat-edged style.
+Her art and designs embrace abstraction and a poetic sense of humor, and often refer to the natural world.
+Many of her installations and sculptures have kinetic elements, such as those designed to move in response to the wind.
+These include Shadow Thieves, figures made of flat wood and metal that evoke mythical deities; and Firebirds, brightly colored metal bird silhouettes which compliment the natural landscape.
 GilSing’s work also includes graphic design, children’s illustrations, and most recently iArt—her term for the line-based portraits and scenes she makes on an electronic tablet.

-GilSing designed a collection of Wind Images (English for Windbilder), large-scale textiles decorated with motifs and characters such as birds and goblins that appear to fly and ripple in the wind.
-GilSing, who frequently makes work for the outdoors, displayed her dynamic, vibrantly colored flags throughout the fairground.
-After collaborating with André Heller on Luna Luna, GilSing worked with him again to create scenery and costumes for the theatrical production Jagmandir (1991), and then on a series of whimsical displays and architectural installations for ANIMA Garden, Heller’s fantastical open-air museum in Morocco.
+GilSing designed a collection of Wind Images (English for Windbilder), dramatic fabric-based works that ripple in the wind.
+GilSing, who frequently makes work for the outdoors, displayed her dynamic flags throughout the fairground.
+After collaborating with André Heller on Luna Luna, GilSing worked with him again to create scenery and costumes for the theatrical production Jagmandir (1991), and then on a series of whimsical displays and architectural installations for ANIMA Garden, his open air museum in Morocco.

 Fairground view: Monika GilSing, Wind Images throughout the fairground.
-Luna Luna, Hamburg, Germany, June-July 1987.
+Luna Luna, Hamburg, Germany, 1987.

 Fairground view: Monika GilSing, Wind Images throughout the fairground.
-Luna Luna, Hamburg, Germany, June-July 1987.
+Luna Luna, Hamburg, Germany, 1987.